 Preventing financial crime

-Know Your Customer acts as a powerful tool to prevent financial crimes such as money laundering and fraud.
+Know Your Customer (KYC) acts as a powerful tool to prevent financial crimes such as money laundering and fraud.

 Customer verification is an additional step that deter criminals with illicit intensions from your organisation.
 KYC helps financial institutions establish proof of a customer's legal identity, and any evidence provided will need to go through a verification process.